plip14/accredify-tech/README.md

 screenshot.jpg

 **Note
-* Sorry I only had Saturday and Sunday night to do this
-* and I only managed to do the main code.
 * TODO :
 * - Move save to table verify_logs to model -> store
 * - Better test coverage